 Just how fast is the Bloodhound SSC?

 The Bloodhound is powered by a Rolls-Royce EJ200 jet engine from a Eurofighter, a cluster of Nammo hybrid rockets and a 550bhp Jaguar V8.
 At full chat, it's due to cover a mile in 3.6 seconds.

+The 135,000bhp motor drives the 7.5-tonne, four-wheeled missile for just long enough to hit the 1000mph barrier, in theory.
 As for stopping it?
 An air brake deploys at 800mph, the parachute at 600mph and conventional friction discs come into play at 'just' 200mph.

 What's it like to drive?

 The Bloodhound SSC's cabin is cramped and looks more like the cockpit of a Eurofighter jet than a car.
 Which means it's business as usual for Andy Green, the RAF pilot who will drive it.

 Fighter pilot Green, who received an OBE for his earlier records, said: 'I’ve met graduate engineers who are adamant that our previous record was what inspired their career choice as youngsters: that sort of thing makes all the effort worthwhile.'

 Out of time?

 The Bloodhound project has been off-schedule from the very beginning; in 2009, it aimed for a 800mph run, followed by a 900mph attempt in 2010 and the full 1000mph in 2011.
 It’s 2018 now, guys.
 It's hard not to get wrapped up in the goodwill of this project though - proper, pushing-the-boundary innovation to inspire a generation.